|Nutritional Guidelines (per serving)|

 - 2 tablespoons lemon juice (more or less; enough to make glaze spreadable)

 Gather the ingredients.

-Preheat oven to 325 F; grease and flour a bundt pan.
+Preheat oven to 325 F; grease and flour a 10-inch Bundt pan.

 Mix the softened butter and sugar until fluffy.

 Then mix in the eggs, doing so thoroughly.

 Add the dry ingredients, alternating with the 1 cup of buttermilk and combine with care.
 Put the lemon zest and lemon juice in last.
 Mix well.

 Pour into the Bundt pan and pop in the oven, baking for approximately 45 to 50 minutes in a gas oven, perhaps a bit longer using electric.